-NASDAQ OMX expects to incur a number of non-recurring costs associated with combining the operations of the two companies such as, but not limited to, severance, contract terminations and technology integration and the related elimination of duplicative costs, as well as the realization of other efficiencies related to the integration of their respective businesses.
-Such costs have not been reflected in the pro forma condensed combined financial data because they represent non-recurring charges directly attributable to the business combination of Nasdaq and OMX.
+For PHLX, such costs have not been reflected in the pro forma condensed combined financial data because they represent non-recurring charges directly attributable to the PHLX acquisition.
 At this time, the specific amount cannot be estimated as sufficient information is not available.
-Following the completion of the integration with OMX, NASDAQ OMX will revise its disclosure on a go-forward basis.
+Following the completion of the integration with OMX and PHLX, NASDAQ OMX will continue to revise its disclosure on a go-forward basis.

 For the purpose of the pro forma condensed combined financial information, OMX financial information has been translated into U.S. Dollars and is presented in accordance with U.S. GAAP.
-The balance sheet of OMX as of December 31, 2007 has been translated using an exchange rate of 6.4683.
 The statement of income of OMX for the year ended December 31, 2007 has been translated using an average exchange rate of 6.7568.
+The presentation in U.S. Dollars of OMX's statement of income for the period January 1, 2008 through February 26, 2008 is based on average monthly SEK/U.S. Dollar exchange rates in effect for the applicable periods.

-Certain reclassifications have been made to the historical financial statements of OMX to conform to the presentation expected to be used by NASDAQ OMX.
-NASDAQ OMX expects there could be additional reclassifications in the year following the completion of the business combination.
+Certain reclassifications have been made to the historical financial statements of PHLX and OMX to conform to the presentation expected to be used by NASDAQ OMX.
+We expect there could be additional reclassifications in the year following the completion of the PHLX acquisition and the business combination with OMX.

 Note 3.
+PHLX Acquisition

-Purchase Price of OMX
+Purchase price

-The total preliminary purchase price is estimated at \$4,342.4 million and is comprised of (in millions):
+The total preliminary purchase price is estimated at approximately \$708.7 million and is comprised of (in millions):